 HTTP stands for Hypertext Transfer Protocol and is the standard application layer network protocol used for communication and data transfer between browsers and web servers on the internet.
 An HTTP request is generated by user interactions on a web browser and sent to a web server, which generates an HTTP response and sends it back to the user.

 So what does HTTPS mean?
+And is HTTPS secure?
 HTTPS stands for Hypertext Transfer Protocol Secure and is an extension of HTTP protocol that uses the Transport Layer Security (or Secure Sockets Layer) protocol to establish an encrypted connection between a server and a web browser.
 As a result, HTTPS protocol is sometimes referred to as HTTP over TLS or HTTP over SSL protocol.
 Basically, it is a secure version of HTTP.

 When HTTPS is used, the HTTP requests and responses are encrypted, making it impossible for an attacker or eavesdropper to access any sensitive information contained within them.

 HTTPS is an extension of HTTP with encryption.
 The key distinction between these two protocols is that HTTPS operates over TLS (SSL) to encrypt standard HTTP requests and responses.
 Therefore, HTTPS is way more secure than HTTP.
 Websites that use HTTP start with http:// in their URLs, and websites that use HTTPS start with https:// in their URLs.